Why MightyCall is the Best Alternative to Grasshopper

 Virtual phone number services: MightyCall vs. Grasshopper

 Your business is unique, as are your demands.
-Before subscribing to a virtual business number service, write down basic information about your enterprise and make a list of functions you consider indispensable.
-Once on a provider’s website, use this list to distinguish important features from those irrelevant to your operation.
-It will also help when deciding on a pricing plan: you don’t have to pay for features you will never use.
-To get an idea, here are some things to consider:
+Before subscribing to a virtual business number service, write down basic information about your operation and make a list of functions you consider indispensable.

 - Call load.
-Depending on the size of your business and the field of work, you will get different volumes of incoming calls to your virtual phone number.
+Depending on the size and sphere of your business, you will get different volumes of incoming calls to your virtual phone number.
 Service providers generally offer multiple rating plans with included minutes/messages and a package of features.
-Try finding the most suitable one for your needs, but bear in mind that in case your initial estimate is incorrect or if your business grows, there should be a painless way to amend the package or switch to another one the next month.
+Try finding the package best for you, but there should be a painless way to switch plans if your needs change.

 - Extensions.
-Multiple extensions allow to forward calls by means of a short “tail” following the main business number.
-For now, it is the most convenient way for your clients or employees to keep in touch with different divisions of your company directly.
-It makes communication efficient and flexible.
-In case you are not a sole entrepreneur, consider providers which don’t charge for additional extensions.
+Multiple extensions allow you to forward calls by means of a short “tail” of the main business number.
+It is the most convenient way for your clients or employees to keep in touch with different divisions of your company and makes communication efficient and flexible.
+If you are not a solo entrepreneur, consider providers which don’t charge for additional extensions.

 - Technical support.
-Nothing is perfect in this mundane world, so sooner or later problems occur even with the most stable systems.
+Nothing and no one is perfect, so sooner or later problems occur even with the most stable systems.
 Make sure your provider has a professional support team and they are accessible and ready to assist with your requests.
-That’s why a large telecommunication company is not the best choice for small business owners.
-For them, the value of an individual customer is much less in comparison with smaller providers able to deal with your problem individually.
+This is why a large telecommunication company is not the best choice for small business owners.
+For them, the value of each individual customer is much less in comparison with smaller providers who can deal with your problem individually.

 - Protocols.
 Some private branch exchange providers are limited to using PSTN (Public Switched Telephone Network) ― conventional landlines which offer exceptional reliability and don’t depend on internet connectivity.
-Other virtual phone systems utilize the VoIP protocol, which allows supporting real-time voice conversations over the Internet.
-Naturally, the stability and sound quality of such services is dictated by your bandwidth.
-On the other hand, VoIP is cheaper and offers much more functions.
-Sophisticated virtual phone number providers support both of these protocols, which spares you the trouble of choosing and grants versatility.
+Other virtual phone systems utilize the VoIP protocol, which supports real-time voice conversations over the Internet.
+Naturally, the stability and sound quality of such services is dictated by your bandwidth, but VoIP is cheaper and offers many more functions.
+Sophisticated virtual phone number providers support both protocols, which spares you the trouble of choosing and grants versatility.

 - Mobile support.
 If your staff is constantly on the run, ensure it is possible to reach them via their personal smartphones.
-Check for such features as mobile applications for desired operation systems and call routing to mobile phones.
-Extended mobile functionality like to-do lists, immediate task assignment and social media integration are also immensely useful.
+Check for features like mobile applications and call routing to mobile phones.
+Extended mobile functionality like to-do lists, immediate task assignment, and social media integration are also immensely useful.

 Comparing MightyCall and Grasshopper

-Grasshopper is deemed to be MightyCall’s number one competitor.
-Both systems have been working in the same niche for a long time, providing virtual phone numbers and associated call-processing tailored to small and medium business owners.
-The core functions are very similar: local business numbers (toll-free and vanity number as an option), call forwarding, an interactive automated attendant, mobile apps, etc. The entry-level pricing also seems comparable, but there are some substantial differences as you scale up your system.
+Grasshopper is viewed as MightyCall’s main competitor.
+Both systems have been working in this sphere for a long time providing virtual phone numbers and associated call-processing tailored to small and medium business owners.
+The core functions are very similar: local business numbers (toll-free and a vanity number as an option), call forwarding, an interactive automated attendant, mobile apps, etc. The entry-level pricing also seems comparable, but there are some substantial differences as you scale up your system.

 Getting more for paying less